yorak/CVRPFeatureExtractors/README.md

 * networkx - for calculating digraph nearest neighbor features
 * matplotlib and PIL (OPTIONAL) - for plotting clusters (analyze_clusters.py only)

 It is recommended to use Anaconda Python distribution, Spyder IDE, and a virtual environment to manage the dependencies.
-The environment with also the IDE and other tools (i.e., with the anaconda package) can be initialized with a following command:
+The environment with also the IDE and other tools (i.e., with the anaconda package) can be initialized and activated with following commands:

 ```console
 $ cd /whatever/is/the/folder/where/you/cloned/CVRPFeatureExtractors